First observation of the charmless baryonic decay $B^+\to\bar{\Lambda}p\bar{p}p$

 where the first uncertainty is statistical, the second systematic, and the third arises from the external branching fraction of the normalization channel.
-The upper limit on the branching fraction is measured to be \mbox{$\mathcal{B}(\BuLPbarEtac)<2.1\times 10^{-8}$} at the $90\%$ confidence level.
+The $90\%$ confidence level upper limit on the branching fraction is \mbox{$\mathcal{B}(\BuLPbarEtac)<2.1\times 10^{-8}$}.

-The measurement of $\mathcal{B}(\BuLPbarPPbar)$ provides additional constraints on the modeling of perturbative QCD effects in multibody baryonic final states, particularly in regions where large theoretical uncertainties remain~\cite{Hsiao:2022tfj}.
-The threshold enhancement manifested in this study highlights the rich dynamics of baryonic \B decays and may stimulate further theoretical studies.
+The measurement of $\mathcal{B}(\BuLPbarPPbar)$ constrains models of perturbative QCD effects in multibody baryonic final states, particularly in regions where large theoretical uncertainties remain~\cite{Hsiao:2022tfj}.
+The threshold enhancements manifested in this study highlight the rich dynamics of baryonic \B decays and should stimulate further theoretical studies.